 Four and a half years ago, Jeremy Sykes was diagnosed with idiopathic pulmonary fibrosis, a terminal disease which gradually shut down his lungs.
 Sadly, Jeremy passed away on December 20th.

-Jeremy faced this end of life time with a great deal of courage and grace, and has been sharing insights with friends and after services on Sunday mornings.
+Jeremy faced this end of life time with a great deal of courage and grace, and had been sharing insights with friends and after services on Sunday mornings.

-Jeremy, you have inspired harmony in those around you and in this congregation, and we are grateful.
+Jeremy, you inspired harmony in those around you and in this congregation, and we are grateful.
 And that harmony, evolving, will not fade.